Writing a Book Outline: 5 Essential Sections That Build a Solid Story

 That last bit is the difficult part.

-A lot of writers think that the start of the story is too early to introduce the main conflict driving the story, that you have to build up your characters and slowly arrive at the point of conflict.
+A lot of writers think that the start of the story is too early to introduce the main conflict driving the story, that you have to build up your characters, show their backstory, and slowly arrive at the point of conflict.

 This is not true at all.